Westlake, Ohio: Economy

 Companies headquartered in Westlake include Nordson, American Greetings, Hyland Software, and Scott Fetzer Company, TravelCenters of America, and Equity Trust.

+Crocker Park is a lifestyle center and mixed-use development compromising 1,050,000 sqft of retail space, 650 residential units, and 100,000 sqft of office space based on a small French town-type setting.

 Top employers

 According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city are: